-Public sector a key driver of the evolution of Innovation Spaces Lesotho has a good policy framework.
-Innovation Spaces are gradually emerging around Basotho Enterprises Development Corporation (BEDCO), the School Technology Innovation Centre (STIC) and the Vodacom Innovation Park.
-Living Lab Methodologies innovation, in partnership with the Lilongwe University of Agriculture and Natural Resources, leveraging financial support from USAID.
+Systems Innovation117 at Michigan State University established a regional Innovation Hub focused on agricultural and food systems innovation, in partnership with the Lilongwe University of Agriculture and Natural Resources, leveraging financial support from USAID.
 In May 2015 UNICEF cooperated with the Polytechnic of Malawi to set up an Innovation Hub in Blantyre.
-Lilongwe mHub commenced activities in late 2015 as a pre-incubator and co-working space.
-InCUBE8 was set up in 2016 as a business incubator, providing mentorship, technical and financial support.
+Lilongwe mHub118 commenced activities in late 2015 with funding from Hivos Southern Africa as a preincubator and co-working space.
+InCUBE8119 was set up in 2016 as a business incubator, providing mentorship, technical and financial support in partnership with the Tony Elumelu Foundation Enterpreneurship Programme120.
+Growth Accelerator Malawi121 is being implemented by mHub in partnership with GrowthAfrica and Accesserator (Dutch investment firm), supported by UNDP and the Royal Norwegian Embassy.